dannysmith/dannyis-jekyll/_posts/2020-04-07-website-redesign-iv.md

 ## Other URLs

-I'll also set up forwards for LinkedIn and youtube, since I find it hard to remember the URL structures they use:
+I've also set up forwards for LinkedIn and youtube, since I find it hard to remember their URLs:

 - danny.is/linkedin → My LinkedIn profile
 - danny.is/youtube → My Youtube channel